SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Reproducibility Details

 \paragraph{Random seeds and repeated runs.} To evaluate the robustness of our method, all reported results are averaged across three runs using the following seeds: 42, 101 and 2048.
 Reported results in Table \ref{table:random_seed} reflect the average performance across these runs.
 In preliminary experiments, we found the standard deviation for FG-ARI, and mBO across seeds to be within $\pm$0.06 and $\pm$0.29 on YTVIS, indicating stable convergence behavior.
 All random seeds were set using PyTorch Lightning's \texttt{seed\_everything} function, as well as each independent module's respective seed function, to ensure full reproducibility.

-\paragraph{Data access and preprocessing.} We used public benchmark datasets: MOVi-E \cite{ghorbani2021movi}, YTVIS-2021 \cite{vis2021}, and OVIS \cite{qi2022occluded}.
+\paragraph{Data access and preprocessing.} We used public benchmark datasets: MOVi-E \cite{ghorbani2021movi}, YTVIS-2021 \cite{vis2021}, DAVIS \cite{Perazzi-CVPR-2016} and OVIS \cite{qi2022occluded}.
 All datasets are publicly available and can be downloaded from the respective official repositories.
 Preprocessing for MOVi-E follows the original 336$\times$336 center crop and normalization to $[-1, 1]$.
 For YTVIS, frames are resized using short-side resizing to 518 pixels with central cropping.
 OVIS is used for evaluation only.
 Temporal chunks of 4 frames are sampled per video for both training and evaluation.
 The corresponding preprocessing and data-related details are present in the configuration files.

-\paragraph{Pretrained models and licensing.} We will release pretrained weights for both teacher and student models on MOVi-E and YTVIS in our code repository\footnote{\url{https://github.com/dianagrigore/SlotMatch}}.
+\paragraph{Pretrained models and licensing.} We will release pretrained weights for both teacher and student models on all datasets in our code repository.
 Checkpoints will be provided with instructions for loading and evaluation.
 The code is released under the CC-BY-NC 4.0 license, and all dependencies are listed in the \texttt{environment.yml} file.
 The repository includes inference scripts, training pipelines, and evaluation tools for FG-ARI and mBO, along with an example configuration to reproduce results.